Metrics on universal covering of projective variety

-A bounded pluriharmonic function $u$ on $U_X$ will be square-integrable with respect to the measure $dv_\Sigma$.
-Indeed, $p(s,x,y)$ contains a Gaussian exponential term.
+A bounded pluriharmonic function $u$ on $U_X$ will be square-integrable with respect to $dv_\Sigma$.
 Furthermore, the restriction of $u$ on the general member $R\in \Cal F_U$ will be $L^2$ with respect to the Lebesque measure on $R$.
-By (4.1.1) and the Fubini-Tonelly theorem, the corresponding holomorphic function $f=u+\sqrt{-1}\tilde u$ on $U_X$ will be square-integrable with respect to the measure $dv_\Sigma$.
+By (4.1.1) and the Fubini-Tonelli theorem, the corresponding holomorphic function $f=u+\sqrt{-1}\tilde u$ on $U_X$ will be square-integrable with respect to $dv_\Sigma$.

-(4.3) Let $H_\Sigma$ be the Hilbert space of square-integrable on $U_X$ with respect to $dv_\Sigma$ holomorphic functions on $U_X$:
+(4.3) Let $H_\Sigma$ be the Hilbert space of square-integrable on $U_X$ (with respect to $dv_\Sigma$) holomorphic functions on $U_X$: